dharmab/skyeye/docs/PLAYER.md

 🚧 NOT YET IMPLEMENTED 🚧

-### FADED / VANISHED
+### FADED

-When the GCI controller sees a contact disappear from the radar scope for at least 30 seconds, it will announce the contact is FADED or VANISHED.
+When the GCI controller sees a contact disappear from the radar scope for at least 30 seconds, it will announce the contact is FADED.

 **This is not a confirmation that the contact has been destroyed!** In DCS, it is possible for aircraft to be marked dead while they are still alive and dangerous.

 Example:

 ```
-THUNDERHEAD: "Thunderhead, single contact vanished Bullseye 146/123, track west, hostile, Flanker"
+THUNDERHEAD: "Thunderhead, single contact faded Bullseye 146/123, track west, hostile, Flanker"
 ```